NebraLtd/Helium-Guides/docs/outdoor-hotspot/lte-config.md

 Plug the other end of the microUSB cable into your computer and it should recognise the compute module as a mass storage device.
 In your file browser you should be able to now find a device / volume called `resin-boot`:

-Please note, if your PC doesn't properlly recognize the device, you will need to install the drivers contained in the program here: https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md
+Please note, if your PC doesn't properly recognize the device, you will need to install the drivers contained in the RPI Boot software here: https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md

 pic